-During the year ended December 31, 2017, we purchased marketable debt securities, which are classified as available-for-sale and carried at fair value in the accompanying consolidated balance sheets on a trade date basis.
-We have classified our investments with maturities beyond one year as short-term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
-Unrealized holding gains and losses are deferred within accumulated other comprehensive income ("AOCI"), net of applicable taxes, except when an impairment is determined to be other-than-temporary or the security is divested prior to maturity.
-Within the accompanying consolidated statements of operations, interest earned and amortization of premiums or discounts on marketable securities are included in interest income, and realized gains and losses on the sale of our marketable securities are included in other income.
+Purchased marketable debt securities were classified as available-for-sale and carried at fair value in the accompanying consolidated balance sheets on a trade date basis.
+We had classified our investments with maturities beyond one year as short-term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
+Unrealized holding gains and losses were deferred within accumulated other comprehensive income ("AOCI"), net of applicable taxes, except when an impairment is determined to be other-than-temporary or the security is divested prior to maturity.
+Within the accompanying consolidated statements of operations, interest earned and amortization of premiums or discounts on marketable securities were included in interest income, and realized gains and losses on the sale of our marketable securities were included in other income.

-The amortized cost and fair value of marketable securities were as follows (in thousands):
+The amortized cost and fair value of marketable securities as of December 31, 2017, were as follows (in thousands):

 As of December 31, 2017 Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value

 Corporate bonds \$ 140,969 \$ 96 \$ (179) \$ 140,886

-Certificates of deposit 58,510 - - 58,510
+Certificates of deposit 58,510 58,510

-Commercial paper 29,171 - - 29,171
+Commercial paper 29,171 29,171

 Asset backed securities 22,206 4 (43) 22,167

 U.S. government bonds 15,619 11 (19) 15,611

 Agency bonds 10,990 9 (52) 10,947

-Treasury bills 6,964 - (1) 6,963
+Treasury bills 6,964 (1) 6,963

 Total marketable securities \$ 284,429 \$ 120 \$ (294) \$ 284,255

-As of December 31, 2016 Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value